Vridsløselille Prison: Prison escapes

-In the night of 12 to 13 December 2014 the 40-year-old Danish Brian Bo Larsen escaped from the prison, making it his 20th prison escape.
-He fled through the window, after having sawed the bars.
+In the night of 12 to 13 December 2014, the 40-year-old Danish Brian Bo Larsen escaped from the prison, making it his 20th prison escape.
+He fled through the window, after sawing off the bars.
 After reaching the roof of the prison by climbing a rope from his window, he used a second rope to leave the confines of the prison.

+Possible human rights abuses

+In January 2016, a young man was subjected to belt restraint in a solitary confinement for nine days, before being transferred to Herstedvester Prison.
+There, he died shortly thereafter.
+The case, kept from public knowledge by the Danish Prison and Probation Service for over two years, has raised serious concerns about potential violations of human rights.
+UN human rights expert Jens Modvig suggested that the prolonged restraint could constitute inhumane treatment or even torture.

+Also in 2016, the Danish Institute for Human Rights noted "general concern at the conditions in which detained foreign nationals were held [at Vridsløselille], including lack of information, communication and human contact".

 The Olsen Gang

 The State Prison in Vridsløselille is known through Erik Balling's movies about The Olsen Gang (Olsen Banden).
 Almost all the movies begin and end in front of the prison's main entrance.

 When the actor behind the series' protagonist, Ove Sprogøe, died in September 2004 people began talking about whether the road then named Fængselsvej (Prison Road) between Roskildevej and the prison should be renamed after Ove Sprogøe's famous character from the movies, Egon Olsen.
 After some debate back and forth the name was changed to Egon Olsen Road (Egon Olsens Vej) by the Municipality of Albertslund.
 On 21 December 2004, Sprogøe's 85th birthday, the name was officially put in use by the public.